andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Balamb Garden: door to Cid's office.
   - Dollet: pub, hotel.
   - White SeeDs ship: the only door (to the cabin below).
-  - Fishermans Horizon: boats at the dock.
+  - Fishermans Horizon: boats at the dock, repeated every **2 seconds**.
   - Castle:
     - Hall: all doors.
 	- Stairway Hall to Art Gallery.